Dr. Freud Will See You Now, Mrs. Hitler: Radio broadcast

 The play was broadcast on 31 March 2007 in cut-down form by the BBC on Radio 4 as part of The Saturday Play.
-A semi-dramatised reading in aid of the Freud Museum Foundation was performed on 13 May 2007 at the Tricycle Theatre, and was followed by a panel discussion with the writers together with the Chair of the Freud Museum's Board, Lisa Appignanesi, and an expert on Freud, Prof. John Forrester (historian).
+The hour-long production, directed by Peter Kavanagh, starred Toby Jones, Allan Corduner, Sophie Winkleman, Christine Kavanagh, John Dougall, Sam Dale, Jasmine Callan, Mark Straker, and Anthony Glennon.
+A reading in aid of the Freud Museum Foundation was performed on 13 May 2007 at the Tricycle Theatre, and was followed by a panel discussion with the writers together with the Chair of the Freud Museum's Board, Lisa Appignanesi, and an expert on Freud, Prof. John Forrester (historian).